maximilionus/interform/docs/_sources/general.rst.txt

     Support for TOML language

-All ``interform``'s supported languages are easy to access and can be imported straight from main package without stating any subpackage or submodule:
+All ``serialix``'s supported languages are easy to access and can be imported straight from main package without stating any subpackage or submodule:

 .. code:: python

-    from interform import <lang_class_here>
+    from serialix import <lang_class_here>

     # <lang_class_here> should be replaced
     # with any class name listed above